zulker0010/traffic_flow_analysis/README.md

 # traffic_flow_analysis
-A vizualization project and traffic_flow analysis project
+A vizualization of traffic data at 15 min intervals and traffic_flow analysis project